Eryx colubrinus: Diet

 Eryx colubrinus feeds on small mammals (such as rodents), lizards and birds that are quickly seized when passing within striking range and killed by constriction.
 Occasionally, they have been known to hunt out the nests of small mammals and birds.

 Reproduction

 Eryx colubrinus is ovoviviparous.
 In captivity, it breeds readily November through April in the United States, delivering live birth averaging 10-20 babies born spring through late summer.
 The young at birth typically are 20–25 cm (8-10 inches) in length.

 Taxonomy

 A synonym for this species, Eryx colubrinus, is Anguis colubrina, given by Linnaeus.

 Stimson (1969) recognized two subspecies: Eryx colubrinus colubrinus Linnaeus and E. c. loveridgei Stull, but mentioned that a number of other authors, including Ahl (1933), Loveridge (1936), Scortecci (1939), and Parker (1949), questioned whether E. c. loveridgei was valid and considered the species to be monotypic with geographic variation.

 When recognized, Eryx colubrinus loveridgei is said to occur in the southern part of the range and is described as being more orange in color.

 A third subspecies, Eryx colubrinus rufescens, is smaller and more rounded than E. c. loveridgei, with rougher scales.

+Shi et al. (2023) proposed that E. colubrinus was the sister species to the Miocene fossil species E. linxiaensis from Gansu, China.
+This suggests repeat dispersal events of the genus from Africa to Eurasia during the Miocene.